 $ immunedb_admin create db_name ~/configs $ immunedb_identify ~/configs/db_name.json v_germlines.fasta j_germlines.fasta \ /path/to/sequences --genotype $ immunedb_collapse ~/configs/db_name.json $ immunedb_export ~/configs/db_name.json changeo --min-subject-copies 2 $ immunedb_genotype ~/configs/db_name.json v_germlines.fasta $ immunedb_admin delete ~/configs/db_name.json $ immunedb_admin create db_name ~/configs # For each subject $ immunedb_identify ~/configs/db_name.json SUBJECT.v_genotype.fasta j_germlines.fasta \ /path/to/SUBJECT_sequence_data

 Note in the final step (identifying sequences with the inferred genotype) you

 then be repeated for each subject for which the genotype was inferred.

 Local Alignment of Indel Sequences (Optional)¶

 This step is still considered in beta.
 Some corner cases may not be properly handled, and quality information from FASTQ files will not be included in aligned sequences.
-Use this only if you can tolerate the possibility of errors or inconsistencies.

 After identification, certain sequences will be marked as being probable indels